Platform

 Overview

-The Indigenous and Stakeholder Capacity Fund – Regulatory Policy Dialogue stream provides up to $20,000 for individual Indigenous Nations, non-governmental organizations, and other stakeholders, and up to $30,000 for Indigenous organizations representing multiple communities, to support participation in the review and commentary on CNSC regulatory documents, policies, and related engagement activities.
-Eligible activities include reviewing regulatory materials, offering feedback, and engaging in consultation processes, with funded expenses such as professional fees, administrative costs, travel, and honoraria.
+The Regulatory Policy Dialogue stream provides up to $20,000 for Indigenous Nations and communities, non-governmental organizations, or other organizations, and up to $30,000 for Indigenous organizations representing multiple Indigenous Nations and communities.
+It supports short-term participation in reviewing and commenting on CNSC regulatory documents, policies, discussion papers, and regulations.

 At a glance